Squad24FC/Orange-Juice-Evolution--Squad24-/README.md

 ## 📄 Licença

-Este projeto está sob a licença (sua licença) - veja o arquivo [LICENSE.md](https://github.com/usuario/projeto/licenca) para detalhes.
+Este projeto está sob a licença MIT.

 ---